FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 #### Express

 Our server will use Express.
-If you haven't used it before, it's a Node framework that makes our lives a lot easier.
+If you haven't used it before, it's a super common Node framework that makes our lives a lot easier.
 I think a lot of devs who say they work in Node actually mean they work in Express.

 Install it like this: